PrefectHQ/prefect/docs/index.md

 - [notifications](ui/notifications/)
 - [observability](/ui/overview/)

-Coding all these features for your dataflows is a huge pain that takes a lot of time--time that could be better used for functional code.
+Implementing all of these features for your dataflows is a huge pain that takes a lot of time--time that could be better used for functional code.

 That's why Prefect 2.0 offers all this functionality and more!

 To dive right in, simply sprinkle in a few decorators and add a little configuration, like the example below.
-## Brief example
+## Basic example

 This code fetches data about GitHub stars for a few repositories.
 Add the three highlighted lines of code to your functions to use Prefect, and you're off to the races!